AlexBarbera/EmailMyIP/README.md

 # EmailMyIP
 Script that emails your ip when it detects a change.
+To run simply run `sudo ./run.sh`

 ## Setup
 Change the _config.json_ file to your send from and to address (recommended gmail with [allow less secure apps](https://myaccount.google.com/lesssecureapps) ).